-The defendant claims that the trial court improperly denied his motion to suppress his confession and his motion to suppress the clothing seized from his home.
-With respect to the former, the defendant contends that his confession was the product both of his illegal arrest, which the defendant maintains was unlawful because the state lacked probable cause to detain him, and the illegal search of his home, which the defendant contends was unlawful because his father's consent to search was involuntary and, therefore, invalid.
-The defendant further claims that: (1) the state improperly adduced testimony concerning the defendant's request for a Bible in violation of his Miranda rights; (2) the trial court improperly denied the defendant's application for a one day continuance of the trial; and (3) the trial court improperly permitted the state to adduce evidence of the defendant's post-Miranda silence.
-These claims are without merit.
+The defendant next claims that the trial court improperly denied his motions to suppress certain bloody clothing belonging to him that the police had discovered during their search of the home in which he resided, as well as the confession that the defendant had given to the police, after his arrest, describing in detail the manner in which he had killed the victim.
+The defendant contends that his confession was the product both of his illegal arrest, which the defendant maintains was unlawful because the state lacked probable cause to detain him, and the warrantless search of his home, which the defendant contends was unlawful because his father's consent was involuntary and, therefore, invalid.
+With respect to the bloody clothes, the defendant claims that they should have been suppressed because his father's consent to the search was involuntary.
+We reject these claims.